Marlee Liss is a...

 Past Speaking Experience:

-- Speaking Engagements: Fordham School of Law, University of Toronto, CHW Charity, Converge Conference, 1st prize winner of the Inernational Speaker Slam competition, Victims & Survivors of Crime Week hosted by Lanark County Community Justice, CoSa: Circles of Support & Accountability presentation, US Military SAPRO, Toronto Police Service, One Standard of Justice keynote, Thinktank unplugged: Women’s Day keynote, Canadian Restorative Justice Symposium 2021 Keynote
+- Speaking Engagements: Fordham School of Law, University of Toronto, Mount Allison University, CHW Charity, Converge Conference, 1st prize winner of the International Speaker Slam competition, Victims & Survivors of Crime Week hosted by Lanark County Community Justice, CoSa: Circles of Support & Accountability presentation, US Military SAPRO, Toronto Police Service, One Standard of Justice keynote, Canadian Restorative Justice Symposium 2021, Trauma & Recovery Conference 2022, Seneca College

 - Panels: Sat on the National Action Plan to End Gender-Based Violence & is currently on the Transformative Accountability & Justice Initiative (TAJI) Advisory Council by WomenatthecentrE